-In the following example we are creating a Popdock API endpoint so that we can get the data from a list over to Power BI.
+This article will guide you through creating a Popdock API endpoint so that you can get the data from a list to Power BI.

 2. Select API endpoints from the left Settings menu.

-3. Click the link to add an endpoint.
+3. Select Click here to add an endpoint.

 5. Your API endpoint is now created.
-Click the button with the clipboard icon to copy the URL to your clipboard and now we can go to Power BI to configure the data connection to the endpoint.
+Select the Copy icon to copy the URL.
+Now you can go to Power BI to configure the data connection to the endpoint.

-8. Next go to your Profile dropdown menu and select Edit Profile, select Tokens from the left navigation.
+8. In Popdock, go to your Profile dropdown menu and select Edit Profile.
+Select Tokens from the left navigation.